Parliamentary.ai

 Groups Affected

-• Political Parties: Will need to adapt their campaigning and candidate selection strategies to the new open list system.
+• Political Parties: Need to adapt their campaigning strategies to the new open list system.
+Smaller parties might find it more difficult to secure seats.

-• Electoral Commission: Responsible for implementing and overseeing the new system.
+• Electoral Officials: Will need to implement and administer the new electoral system.

 Full Text